agushasan/LLM_Fault_Diagnosis/README.md

-# Large Language Models for Decision-Level Fusion in Fault Diagnosis
+# LLMs in Fault Diagnosis

-A reference implementation of the two-level information-fusion architecture described in the paper:

-> A. Hasan, *Large Language Models for Decision-Level Fusion in Fault Diagnosis*.
-Preprint, 2026.

 The system performs actuator-fault diagnosis on the **Otter**, a small under-actuated autonomous surface catamaran.
 A recursive joint state-and-fault